yottaawesome/onyx32/README.md

 * Networking.
 * Drawing.
 * DirectX support.
+* In future, I may also update the project to move away from VS Community and use VS Code instead.
 * And more!

 Obviously, this is a bit ambitious (remember I also have a full-time job!), so it will take a while for me to piece everything together.